MelihFazl/BookUrBook/readme.txt

 --- Miray Ayerdem---
--> Adding and coding some methods to User and Post Classes -> Creating Wishlist Class as a model class and designing Wishlist screen according to feedback -> Creating Wishlist screen layout in Android Studio using xml, its adapter and its activity class using Java -> Creating My Posts screen layout in Android Studio using xml, its adapter and its activity class using Java -> Creating My Blocklist screen layout and its pop-ups in Android Studio using xml, its adapter and its activity class using Java
+-> Adding and coding some methods to User and Post Classes -> Creating Wishlist Class as a model class and designing it again Wishlist screen according to feedback -> Creating Wishlist screen layout in Android Studio using xml, its adapter and its activity class using Java -> Creating My Posts screen layout in Android Studio using xml, its adapter and its activity class using Java -> Creating My Blocklist screen layout and its pop-ups in Android Studio using xml, its adapter and its activity class using Java